 What are visual standards and what are the benefits?

-A visual standard is a certain set of principles that make up the aesthetic representation of how a particular area should look.
+A visual standard is a certain set of principles that make up the beautiful representation of how a particular area should look.

-For example, visual standards for your shower, might be putting shavers in the top draw, hanging towels on rack and putting shampoo and conditioner in basket.
+For example, visual standards for your shower might be putting shavers in the top draw, hanging towels on the rack and putting shampoo and conditioner in a basket.